OpenBoatUtils/OpenBoatUtils/docs/developers/settings.md

 ***

 ### Set Boat Jump Force
-If this is greater than `0f` (the default), the player will be able to jump while in the boat, and their y velocity will be set to this value when jumping. `0.36f` is a good value for 1 block tall jumps with a bit of leniency.
+If this is not `0f` (the default), the player will be able to jump while in the boat, and their y velocity will be set to this value when jumping. `0.36f` is a good value for 1 block tall jumps with a bit of leniency.

 | Packet ID   | Jump Force (default `0f`) |
 |-------------|---------------------------|